Castlepoint Scenic Reserve

 Turn right into Te Ore Ore Road on the northern outskirts of Masterton.
 This road becomes the Masterton Castlepoint Road and leads directly to Castlepoint.

-Castlepoint Store and Tearooms are on the beach front.
+There is a store and tearooms on the beach front.
 Public toilets are located at the road end and opposite the store.

 - Camping is not permitted in the reserve.
 Castlepoint Motorcamp at the northern end of the beach is the only place where camping is permitted.